 Frankfurt Airport annually records about 100-200 of collisions between birds and aircraft.
 In order to protect both birds and passengers, the person responsible for monitoring this risk factor must create a hostile atmosphere for birds that would try to nest in the area.
 Useful elements in this job include the remote alert system, the pyrotechnics, but also the foxes allowed to roam around the area, in order to hunt the mice that would otherwise be looking for the most dangerous species they can face. a plane: birds of prey.

 The driver of the rubber waste truck

-Aircraft landing at runway speed are a major headache for maintenance crews on these surfaces, as burnt rubber residues left behind obstruct the striations specially designed to drain rainwater.
-Thus, after a severe storm, the rainwater that gathers on the tracks can turn them into a dangerous, slippery surface.
-The driver of the truck that removes these rubber fragments uses pressurized water jets to remove very little residue, because in 10 weeks quantities of up to 5 tons can be accumulated, that is the equivalent of 60 of new tires.
+Airplanes that land at speed on the runway are a big headache for the crews of maintenance of these surfaces, because the burnt rubber residues left behind clog the grooves specially designed to drain rainwater.
+Thus, after a strong storm, the rainwater that gathers on the slopes can turn them into a dangerous, slippery surface.
+The driver of the truck that removes these rubber fragments uses pressurized water jets to remove not a few residues, because in 10 weeks can accumulate quantities of up to 5 tons, ie the equivalent of 60 new tires.

 More about these trades as well behind the scenes of Frankfurt International Airporton Discovery Channel.